AGTTeam/AGTTSite/content/guide/nds/4.playing-the-game/en.md

 <div class="platform-filtered platform-ios">

 ### Emulate on iOS / iPadOS / tvOS
 The most user-friendly option for emulating on iOS is Delta Emulator.
-However, while it is easy to obtain from the App Store in non-EU countries, those in the EU have to take a few extra steps to obtain it.
+In the past, Apple did not permit emulators officially on their store.
+However, times have changed and now you can simply download [Delta Emulator](https://faq.deltaemulator.com/) from the [App Store](https://apps.apple.com/us/app/delta-game-emulator/id1048524688).

 RetroArch is another alternative, which also has a native Apple TV app, although it can be confusing to setup.

 **Requirements:**
 * iOS / iPadOS Device (iPhone, iPad, iPod Touch)
-* Mac or Windows computer (to install Altstore if you live in an EU country)
 * Delta or RetroArch

 #### Play using Delta Emulator

 1. Transfer the patched ROM file onto your device.
 We recommend creating a specific 'NDS' folder to keep things organized.
-2. Download [Delta](https://apps.apple.com/us/app/delta-game-emulator/id1048524688) off the App Store (non-EU countries), or the follow [this guide](https://www.reddit.com/r/Delta_Emulator/wiki/guide/#wiki_altstore) to install Delta using Altstore (EU countries).
-3. Open the app, and add your ROMs to your library by tapping "+" in the top right corner of the screen.
+2. Open the Delta, and add your ROMs to your library by tapping "+" in the top right corner of the screen.
-4. Launch the patched *:guide-data* ROM file by tapping on it, and enjoy!
+3. Launch the patched *:guide-data* ROM file by tapping on it, and enjoy!

 #### Play using RetroArch

 1. Transfer the patched ROM file onto your device.
 We recommend creating a specific 'NDS' folder to keep things organized.
 2. Download [RetroArch](https://apps.apple.com/gb/app/retroarch/id6499539433) off the App Store.